Rhine-Ruhr Stadtbahn: History

 At the beginning of the 1960s, road traffic in the Rhine-Ruhr area increased like in other German metropolitan areas.
 Existing trams were regarded as obstacles for car-oriented cities.
 Therefore, these trams should be relocated to underground sections below city centers (as Stadtbahn lines) if they were not replaced by bus lines.

 The cities of Bochum, Castrop-Rauxel, Dortmund, Duisburg, Essen, Gelsenkirchen, Herne, Mülheim an der Ruhr, Oberhausen, Recklinghausen and Wattenscheid founded the Stadtbahngesellschaft Ruhr in 1969 for coordinating the plans to transform tram routes into Stadtbahn routes.
 Düsseldorf and Hattingen joined in 1972; since then, the cooperation has been called Stadtbahngesellschaft Rhein-Ruhr.
 Witten joined in 1981, Recklinghausen left in 1982.

 Original Stadtbahn plans proposed upgrading up to 300 kilometers of tram lines step by step.
 Most of these proposed lines were planned in north-south direction and would have branched off of a main line that would have run more or less east-west.
-Due to financial constraints and the downturn of the economy in the region, many sections or the originally planned system have not been built.
+Due to financial constraints and the downturn of the economy in the region, many sections of the originally planned system have not been built.
 As a result, there are isolated standard gauge Stadtbahn lines inside of metre gauge tram systems – one example would be the U35 line in Bochum.